Unified Light-Matter Floquet Theory and its Application to Quantum Communication: Photon-resolved Floquet theory: Derivations

 The derivations in Appendix~\ref{sec:unravelingQuantunDynamics} have been carried out in the Fock space.
 The connection of the photon-resolved quantum time-evolution and the PRFT is established via Eq.~\eqref{eq:trfm:photonExpansion}.
 We recall that $U_\chi (t)$ can be represented as a polynomial of $\hat a^\dagger$ and $\hat a$ operators.
 As in the standard semiclassical approximation, we now replace

-where $\alpha\gg 1$ and $\varphi$ are the amplitude and the phase of a coherent state.
-More generally, this replacement is also valid for a state which fulfills the conditions (i) and (ii) in Sec.~\ref{sec:formalism}.
+where $\alpha\gg 1$ and $\varphi$ are the amplitude and the phase of the photon field.
 We denote the resulting operator as $\mathcal U_\chi (t) $, which acts on the matter system.
 The transition to the PRFT is readily done by realizing that